 The certificates generally accepted by the universities in Turkey are:

-Still, you should always check on your university’s website, just to be sure what the exact requirements are.
+Still, you should always check your university’s website, just to be sure what the exact requirements are.

 Like most countries around the world, Turkey also has public and private universities, and, as a result, a wide range of tuition fees.
 Depending on your education level or choice of institution, you’ll find that your tuition fees can vary dramatically.
 Furthermore, Turkey also tends to charge a slightly higher fee for programmes taught in English.

 Turkey is quite a large country, with several big and small cities.
 The price of living there can be dramatically different depending on where it is located, how big the city is, and how much demand there is for living space.

 Here is a breakdown of some of the standard living costs:

-Turkey is the cradle of cultures and civilizations connecting Europe and Asia and capital of civilizations that have reined the lands of Anatolia for centuries.
+Turkey is the cradle of cultures and civilizations connecting Europe and Asia.
+It's also the capital of civilizations that have reined the lands of Anatolia for centuries.

 Since the beginning of history, Anatolia, well known as one the earliest settlements, has continued to flourish with the migration of various tribes, and accumulated a large cultural heritage through a line of succeeding empires and civilizations.
 Many empires ranging from the Sumerians to the Hittites, the Lydians to the Byzantines and the Seljuks to the Ottomans have once thrived and expired within the borders of Turkey.